myinan/weather-app/README.md

+# Weather Application (Deployed to `gh-pages`)
-Weather app built with vanilla Javascript and the WeatherAPI.
+Weather app built with Vanilla Javascript and the WeatherAPI.